digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 DAML's execution model is fairly easy to understand, but has some important consequences.
 You can imagine the life of a transaction as follows:

 1. A party submits a transaction.
 Remember, a transaction is just a list of actions.
-2. The transaction is interpreted, meaning the ``Update`` corresponding to each action is evaluated in the context of the ledger to calculate all consequeces, including transitive ones (consequences of consequences, etc.)
+2. The transaction is interpreted, meaning the ``Update`` corresponding to each action is evaluated in the context of the ledger to calculate all consequeces, including transitive ones (consequences of consequences, etc).
 3. The transaction is *blinded*, or *projected*, meaning the views that different parties have on the transaction are calculated.
 4. The blinded views are distributed to the parties.
-5. The transaction is *validated* and *committed* based on the blinded views and a consensus protocol depending on the underlying infrastructure.
+5. The transaction is *validated* based on the blinded views and a consensus protocol depending on the underlying infrastructure.
+6. If validation succeeds, the transaction is *committed*.

 The first important consequence of the above is that all transactions are committed atomically.
 Either a transaction is committed as a whole and for all participants, or it fails.